Brazilianist

-Brazilianist (brasilianista, in Brazilian Portuguese) is a scholar, either a non-Brazilian or a Brazilian living abroad, who teaches, conducts research, and publishes about Brazil.
+Brazilianist (brasilianista, in Brazilian Portuguese) is a scholar who teaches, conducts research, and publishes about Brazil.
 Common fields and disciplines are history, anthropology, sociology, political science, geography, literature, and music.
 There is great diversity of interests amongst Brazilianists.

 Origins and use of the term

 The term "Brazilianist" supposedly originated in Brazil in the 1960s or perhaps a little earlier; it was coined to designate scholars from the United States who were receiving grants to study Brazil at the time when the U.S. had special political interests in that country.
 However, that is a view perhaps a little too narrow as to the motivating factors which led these many social scientists to do research on Brazilian issues.

 In the 1970s and well into the 1980s the Brazilian press paid considerable attention to Brazilianists themselves but there was not much discussion of their arguments and findings.
 At that time the term "Brazilianist" could even have something of a pejorative tone.

 Since the 1990s there has been a greater acknowledgment in Brazil of the body of work produced by Brazilianist scholars.
 Brazilianists' studies began to be more actively introduced into curricula at major Brazilian universities..
 A major bi-national conference in Washington D.C. led to the book Envisioning Brazil:

 A Guide to Brazilian Studies in the United States.
 University of Wisconsin Press, 2005.
 Edited by Marshall C. Eakin and Paulo Roberto de Almeida.
 The book was translated as O Brasil dos Brasilianistas: um guia dos estudos sobre o Brasil nos Estados Unidos, 1945-2000.

 Today some of the books produced by Brazilianists are known well beyond academic circles in Brazil.

 Brazilian and Portuguese dictionaries define a “Brazilianist” as a scholar, most usually a non-Brazilian, dedicated to Brazilian studies.